chefhenri/pantry-app/README.md

 Repeat this step for the rest of the tables listed above

-Push the DynamoDB tables to the cloud,
+Push the DynamoDB tables to the cloud:

 ```bash
 amplify push